galileo-inc/figma-slack-updates/README.md

 ![Logo](images/logo.png)
 # Figma Slack updates
-Automatically post updates to a Slack channel each day with the updates from a Figma file's version history.
+Automatically post updates to a Slack channel each day with the updates from one or more Figma files' version history.
 [View example](https://twitter.com/jsngr/status/1208161921687576577)

 - [Setting up](#setting-up)
   - [Heroku](#heroku)